kiron1/proxydetox/README.md

 in plain text in environment variables.

 This *Proxydetox* software is meant to help in this situation: the Proxydetox provides a local proxy without authentication.
-Uppon receiving a request Proxydetox will evaluate the PAC configuration and forward to the correct parent proxy and also optionally authenticate with them.
+Upon receiving a request Proxydetox will evaluate the PAC configuration and forward to the correct parent proxy and also optionally authenticate with them.
 With Proxydetox it is enough to set a single proxy running on localhost.
 This should be compatible with most tools.

+Installation instructions are provided in the [INSTALL.md](./INSTALL.md) file.

 [mdnpac]: https://developer.mozilla.org/en-US/docs/Web/HTTP/Proxy_servers_and_tunneling/Proxy_Auto-Configuration_(PAC)_file "Proxy Auto-Configuration (PAC) file"